HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="resource_weights.sql"
 ) }}

-Examining the HTML document sizes, we can see that most of the top CMSs deliver a median HTML size of ~22KB-34KB, except Wix which delivers substantially more HTML of ~123KB.
+Examining the HTML document sizes, we can see that most of the top CMSs deliver a median HTML size of ~22 KB - 34 KB, except Wix which delivers substantially more HTML of ~123 KB.
 This can suggest extensive use of inlined resources and shows an area that can be further improved.

 #### CSS